Online Resources & Scholarships for LPN Students

 Guide to Nursing Student Loan Forgiveness

-Health Resources and Services Administration (HRSA) Funding Opportunities
+Health Resources and Services Administration (HRSA) Grants

-The HRSA offers a variety of grants and funding opportunities for nursing students, including programs focused on increasing diversity in the nursing workforce and supporting students in underserved communities.
+The HRSA offers a variety of grants and other funding opportunities for nursing students, including programs focused on increasing diversity in the nursing workforce and supporting students in underserved communities.

 Indian Health Service (IHS) Loan Repayment Program